-One last thing I will add about the flavor is that a nice as a very similar to flavor profile to fennel seed so you could conceivably replace the anise seed with fennel seed and come out with a very similar flavor profile that you get to Anise and thyme tea.
+One last thing I will add about the flavor is that anise is very similar to the flavor profile to fennel seed so you could conceivably replace the anise seed with fennel seed and come out with a very similar flavor profile that you get to Anise and thyme tea.
 The reason I bring this up is that fennel seed is a little bit easier to find than anise in most grocery stores.

 The Aroma Of Anise Thyme Tea